“Dr. Melfi’s Very Own Episode”

 And so, in the poignant final moments, Melfi ultimately rejects Tony’s offer to help.
 She breaks out in tears during a therapy session, and Tony rushes to console her.
 She regains her composure, and tells him to sit back down.
 Tony remains concerned.
 “You wanna say something?” he asks.

-With the emotional cut to black, the story of Melfi’s darkest hour is closed forever, and never mentioned again.
+With the emotional cut to black, the story of Melfi’s darkest hour is shut forever and never mentioned again.
 Critics of The Sopranos often say David Chase is so cynical that he actually hates his audience.
 If you subscribe to this theory, then you’ll agree it’s particularly cruel for him to judge us for wanting Melfi’s final response to be different.

 Even though there are over 50 episodes remaining, Melfi’s character has served her fundamental purpose.
 She can choose to entangle her life with Tony’s, or she can choose to let life go on.
 She decides on the latter, and will never let a temptation of this magnitude sway her again.
 For the rest of the series, she’ll confront her willingness to remove Tony from her life.